nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 # Quickstart Guide

-1. Ensure that **Java 11** or above is installed in the computer.
+1. Ensure that **Java 11** or above is installed in your computer.

 1. Download the latest **abb.jar** from [here](https://github.com/AY2021S2-CS2103T-T12-3/tp/releases).

-1. Copy the file to the target folder to use as the _home folder_ to contain the A-Bash Book data.
+1. Copy the file to your preferred target folder to use as the _home folder_ to contain the A-Bash Book data.
    See [FAQ: What is the Home Folder?](#what-is-the-home-folder) to understand more.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note that the app contains some sample data.<br>